lukaszknasiecki/uho-cms/README.md

 `edit` shows value in editable form, applicable only for boolean-type fields

 `order` for fields of type "order" - enabled drag&dtop sorting option

+You can override record's view value with .value string which is using Twig template and record's data.
+You can also set field's width a percent of whole table width.
+If empty, default widths will be calculated based on field types.

 `search`